'Best we could get': EU bows to Hungarian demands to agree Russian oil ban | Headlines

 'Best we could get': EU bows to Hungarian demands to agree Russian oil ban

 "It would have been unbearable for us to operate the Hungarian economy with the more expensive (non-Russian) oil ... this would have amounted to an atomic bomb but we have managed to avoid that," Orban said in a video posted on Facebook.
-The embargo - once legally imposed in the coming days - will hit seaborne shipments of Russian oil and encompass most imports from Russia once Poland and Germany stop buying it by the end of 2022, which diplomats and officials from both countries said was now government policy.
+The embargo - once legally imposed - will hit seaborne shipments of Russian oil and encompass most imports from Russia once Poland and Germany stop buying via pipeline by the end of 2022.

 The remaining 10% will be temporarily exempt from the embargo so that Hungary, Slovakia, and the Czech Republic have access via the Druzhba pipeline from Russia.
-Latvia's Prime Minister Krisjanis Karins said keeping the EU united was the prime goal, despite effectively giving into the demands of Hungary, a member state that rights groups say is increasingly authoritarian and combative vis-à-vis the bloc.
+Latvian Prime Minister Krisjanis Karins said keeping the EU united was the prime goal, despite effectively giving in to the demands of Hungary, a member state that rights groups say is increasingly authoritarian and combative vis-à-vis the bloc.

 "The important news is that the EU is still united in its purpose; the purpose is to stop Russia's aggressive war in Ukraine," Karins said.
 IS RUSSIAN GAS THE NEXT TARGET?